 Tempozan Ferris Wheel

-This giant Ferris wheel is run by the same company as Kaiyukan Aquarium and is located in the Tempozan Harbour Village.
-It was first opened to the public in 1997 and is 100 metres in diameter and 112.5 metres high and takes about 15 minutes to complete a full turn.
-Made up of 60 cabins, each has room for eight people and it is wheelchair friendly.
-Tempozan Ferris Wheel is a fun way to catch panoramic views of Osaka Bay and surrounding areas, such as the Ikoma Mountains to the east, Akashi Strait Pearl Bridge to the west, Kansai International Airport to the south, and Rokko Mountains to the north and you will hear commentary in both Japanese and English on the sights.
-On the wheel itself are coloured lights that announce the weather forecast for the next day.
+This giant Ferris wheel is run by the same company as Osaka Aquarium Kaiyuka, and is located nearby in the Tempozan Harbour Village.
+It is 112.5 metres high and takes about 15 minutes to complete a full turn.
+Made up of 60 cabins, each has room for 8 people and it's wheelchair friendly.
+Tempozan Ferris Wheel is a fun way to catch panoramic views of Osaka Bay and surrounding areas, such as the Ikoma Mountains to the east, Akashi Strait Pearl Bridge to the west, Kansai International Airport to the south, and Rokko Mountains to the north.
+You will hear commentary in both Japanese and English explaining each of the sights.

 - Tel: +81 (0)6 6576 6222

 This interesting museum features Japanese culture of the Yayoi Period which prevailed in Japan from 300 BC to AD 250.
 The museum successfully recreates the general aspects of Yayoi culture by means of many media including a model of Himiko's Mansion (the first queen in Japan history), a model of Yayoi’s rice fields in autumn, earthenware, vessels and pottery.
 After learning about this ancient culture, have a look at Ikegami-Sone Ruins next door.
 The museum is walking distance from Shinodayama Station.

 - Opening Hours: Tuesday – Sunday from 9am to 5pm (closed on Mondays)

 - Location: 4 Chome-8-27 Ikegamicho, Izumi, Osaka Prefecture 594-0083, Japan